CIS 1010 - Digital Thread Cyber Security

 CIS 2265 - Data Visualization with Tableau

-This course will introduce students to the field of data preparation and visualization including design and hands-on experience.
+This course will introduce students to the field of data preparation and visualization including design and hands-on experience with Tableau.
 Students will learn how to collect, transform, curate, and analyze datasets.
 The course will introduce students to design and build principles for telling stories for effective communications to facilitate data-driven decision-making, provide insights, and help speed up organizations that are data rich and information poor.

 CIS 2266 - Python for Data Analytics

 This course introduces students to analyzing data using Python.
 The basics of Python will be taught.
 Students will learn how to obtain, cleanse and prepare data for analysis.
 Data analytic and statistical tools will be used to visualize data, predict outcomes and categorize data.

 Introduction to database management system in a client/server environment.
 The course covers Structured Query Language (SQL) and development and administrative tools.
 Students are taught to create and maintain database objects and to store, retrieve and manipulate data, and create blocks of application code that can be shared by multiple forms, reports, and data management applications.

 CIS 2269 - Data Analytics Theory & Solutions